 According to Minister of Health Hugo de Jonge, that testing without complaints should be done five days from the time of contact.
 The days between should be spent in quarantine.

-Call your doctor (your huisarts) as soon as you notice your symptoms.
-The virus usually has an incubation period of 5 – 6 days (that’s the amount of time it takes to start showing symptoms).
+The virus usually has an incubation period of 5-6 days (that’s the amount of time it takes to start showing symptoms).
 Because of this, the recommendation is not to get tested too soon.
 If possible, get tested on the third day of symptoms for the most accurate results.

 The risk of taking the test too soon is that the test result could be falsely negative.
 Alternately, by the fourth day of complaints, your body is already breaking down the virus, so again the accuracy rate decreases.
 The prevailing advice is this: if you strongly believe you have coronavirus but your test result is negative, get tested again after a few days.
 In the meantime, stay home.